FAA launches new review of Boeing 737 MAX to ensure safety

 The FAA said the group “will conduct a comprehensive review of the certification of the automated flight control system on the Boeing 737 MAX aircraft” and “evaluate aspects of the 737 MAX automated flight control system, including its design and pilots’ interaction with the system, to determine its compliance with all applicable regulations and to identify future enhancements that might be needed.”

-An FAA official said the review was not related to when the agency would decide to allow the 737 MAX back into service.
-Boeing did not immediately comment.
+An FAA official said the review was independent of the agency’s timetable for deciding when to allow the 737 MAX back into service.

+A Boeing spokesman said the company looked forward to working with the panel: “Safety is our top priority when we design, build, deliver and maintain Boeing aircraft.”

 The review comes two days after the FAA and Boeing signaled the planes may be grounded for longer than previously thought.